anasant1/Data-Science-Portfolio/relational-database-management/README.md

 I brainstormed the business nouns with a franchised bakery business context, and transformed those to an entity-relationship diagram (ERD) that I refined from 1NF to 3NF before instantiating my database, populating its tables, and adding mock data to its lookup tables.

-Currently, I'm working on adding triggers, stored procedures for business transactions, computed columns, and a couple of complex query examples.
+Finally, I coded triggers, stored procedures for business transactions, computed columns, and a couple of complex query examples.
-Once completed, this project will demonstrate my ability to utilize data manipulation language (DML), data definition language (DDL), and data control language (DLC)
+This project demonstrates my ability to utilize data manipulation language (DML), data definition language (DDL), and data control language (DLC).

+For a brief overview of the process, please peruse the .pdf file of my slide deck here: